BugTan/calligraphyTools/README.md

-Help aboyt how to use calligraphy the two tools
+Help about how to use calligraphy the two tools
 ===============================================

 1、The chThickness tool